terse CLI has one scaffold command and a shared workflow CLI.

 | Flag | Description |

---id <id> | Run a cached or refetched sample event from terse test list |
+--id <id> | Run a sample event by its terse test list id |

 --event <json> | Inline serialized trigger event JSON |